Science Objectives

 Wave activity in the lower solar atmosphere

-The main goal of our focused science team is to obtain a comprehensive picture of wave propagation in the lower solar atmosphere, ranging from the generation of waves in the sub-photospheric layers to their channelling and eventual dissipation in the magnetised outer atmosphere.
-In particular, the focus is on various (and often coupled) wave modes propagating through structures demonstrating a variety of sizes and properties, which can only be probed using the highest resolution imaging and spectro-polarimetric observations currently available.
-These studies are expected to yield insights into the coupling mechanisms between individual wave modes, in addition to reliable estimates of the energy transported by MHD waves into the upper solar atmosphere, thus providing new insight into the dissipation mechanisms of these waves and, hence, their contribution to heating the outer layers of the solar atmosphere.
-These studies will be performed using high-resolution observations interpreted, in tandem, with theoretical models and simulations.
+The main goal of our focused science team is to obtain a comprehensive picture of wave propagation in the lower solar atmosphere, from the generation of waves in sub-photospheric layers to their channelling and eventual dissipation in the magnetised outer atmosphere.
+In particular, the focus is on various, and often coupled, wave modes propagating through structures with a wide range of sizes and physical properties, which can only be probed using the highest-resolution imaging and spectro-polarimetric observations currently available.
+These studies are expected to provide insight into the coupling mechanisms between individual wave modes, as well as reliable estimates of the energy transported by MHD waves into the upper solar atmosphere, thereby shedding light on the dissipation mechanisms of these waves and hence their contribution to heating the outer layers of the solar atmosphere.
+These investigations will be carried out using high-resolution observations interpreted in tandem with theoretical models and numerical simulations.

 ...